 ssconvert - a command line spreadsheet format converter

-It offers a very efficient way to convert .xlsx
+It offers a very efficient way to convert .xlsx into .csv,

 for instance:

-|
+| |

-I the command lines above, I first create the folder ‘csvFiles’ with mkdir
+I the command lines above, I first create the folder ‘csvFiles’ with mkdir and then I use

-with option -S
+ssconvert with option -S that stands for --export-file-per-sheet:

 Export a file for each sheet if the exporter only supports one sheet at a time.
 The output filename is treated as a template in which sheet number is substituted for %n and/or sheet name is substituted for %s.
 If there are not substitutions, a default of “.%s” is added. (see

-man ssconvert
+man ssconvert)

 So, basically, assuming there are two sheets ‘sheet1’ and ‘sheet2’ in